budengjun/CPSC-210-Personal-Project/README.md

 * As a user, I want to be able to see how much can my steam account value

-* As a user, I want to be able to save my gamelist to file
+* As a user, when I select the quit option from the application menu, I want to be reminded to save my gamelist to file and have the option to do so or not

-* As a user, I want to be able to load my gamelist from file
+* As a user, when I start the application, I want to be given the option to load my gamelist from file